Frequency-dependent squeezing via Einstein-Podolsky-Rosen entanglement based on silicon nitride microring resonators: Entanglement and squeezing analysis

 \subsection{Simulation process}

 Our entire simulation process is as follows.
 First, the structural parameters of the microring resonator need to be provided to simulate the effective refractive index $n_{\mathrm{eff}}(\omega)$.
 Second, we determine the center frequency of the pump light ($\Omega_0\approx$ 193 THz$\times2\pi$) and calculate the resonance mode and $D_{\mathrm{int}}$.
 Next, we simulate the coupling relationship between the microring resonator and the bus waveguide, which allows us to extract parameters such as $\kappa_{ex}$.
 Then, we evaluate the entanglement relationship between the signal and idler by using the criterion of $C_s<0$ as a signature of bipartite entanglement,and analyze frequency-dependent squeezing.
+When the comb generation process approaches the OPO threshold, the linearization method mentioned in Section 3 becomes invalid, and higher-order fluctuations will significantly affect the entanglement properties \cite{ng2023quantum,vendromin2024quantum}.
+Therefore, in the entanglement analysis of this section, we only consider scenarios far from the threshold.
 Finally, we analyze the relationship between the intrinsic quality factor \(Q_0\) and the entanglement bandwidth and threshold power.